abdout/atom/README.md

 To get started contributing to Atom UI Components, follow these steps:

-### Prerequisites
+### Documentation

-Before you begin, ensure you have the following installed:

-- Node.js
-- npm (Node Package Manager)
+To start with ease, you may browse the [Technical Record Document](https://www.databayt.org/contribute)

 ### Installation